CILC2025/CILC2025.github.io/_pages/cfp.md

 Non-original contributions should include a reference to the already published version of the paper (for instance in a footnote on the first page).
 {: .text-justify}

-Papers must be submitted via the online submission system CMT.
-Further details will be shared soon.
+Papers must be submitted via the [online submission system CMT](https://cmt3.research.microsoft.com/CILC2025).
 {: .text-justify}

 # Proceedings